Ridgeway Battlefield National Historic Site of Canada

 Ridgeway Battlefield National Historic Site of Canada is located within a four-hectare parcel of parkland in the small community of Ridgeway in southwestern Ontario, approximately five kilometres west of the Town of Fort Erie.
 The site consists of the 1866 battlefield, which now includes privately owned rural agricultural properties.
 There are no known in situ remains of the battle.
 Official recognition refers to the approximate limits of the 1866 battlefield.

-Ridgeway Battlefield was designated a national historic site of Canada in 1921 because: the Queen’s Own Rifles, 13th Hamilton Battalion, Caledonia and York Rifle Companies of Haldimand fought here, in defence of their country, against Fenian raiders, on 22 June 1866.
+Ridgeway Battlefield was designated a national historic site of Canada in 1921.
+It is designated because: the Queen’s Own Rifles, 13th Hamilton Battalion, Caledonia and York Rifle Companies of Haldimand fought here, in defence of their country, against Fenian raiders, on 22 June 1866.

 The Battle of Ridgeway was fought between the Canadian Volunteer Militia and about 500 to 800 Fenian invaders on 2 June 1866, just north of what was then the town of Ridgeway.
 Skirmishing began between the Militia and the Fenians near the intersection of Ridge Road and Garrison Road, but most of the fighting occurred on or near Lime Ridge, an elevated terrain that ran almost parallel to Ridge Road.
 The Canadian Volunteer Militia, led by Lieutenant Colonel Alfred Booker initially made a strong stance against the Fenian invaders led by Colonel John O’Neil.
 Although the Militia outnumbered the Fenians, they were unable to repel the invaders due to lack of experience and training, and supply issues.
 After a valiant stand, the Canadian Volunteer Militia was forced to retreat to the nearby village of Stevensville.
 The Fenian raiders returned to the United States the following day, fearful of Militia reinforcements being sent from Chippawa, near Niagara Falls.